ShawnRolBusiness/ShawnRolBusiness/README.md

-- Hi, my name is Shawn David Matthew M. Rolinson
+- Hi, my name is Shawn David Matthew M. Rolinson.
-- I’m interested in Programming and Games
+- I’m currently learning Python, but I have experience in HTML, C, C#, and C++.
-- I’m currently learning Python, but I have experience in HTML, C, C#, and C++
+- I'm mostly self-taught.
-- I’m looking to get a job
+- I have experience with: HTML, C, C#, C+++, Python, Java, Android Studio, Godot, Unity.
-- I'm mostly self-taught but I have studied some online courses and an online school
+- Currently I am learning how to use Kotlin rather than java for Android Studio.